-I've had hundreds of electric guitars in my life, but I'm trying to settle down now to just one of each of the main types of guitars that I need for sessions and recording, without going over the top... still on the hunt for a jazz guitar and also an original Steinberger and also a Ibanez JS1 Satriani shred machine... but then I'll stop buying guitars... honest :) ha ha yeah right!!
+I've had hundreds of electric guitars in my life, but I'm trying to settle down now to just one of each of the main types of guitars that I need for sessions and recording, without going over the top... still on the hunt for a an original Steinberger, a Dobro, a vintage SG, a pedal steel... but then I'll stop buying guitars... honest :) ha ha yeah right!!

 1964 Fender Jaguar (Sunburst)

 I got this from a shop in the UK in 2004, it is a beautiful old girl, she got a few bruises, but has loads of interesting sounds.
 I am still not sure what all the knobs do, in fact I don't really want to!
 I just fiddle about until I find a sound I like and off I go, I use this as more an "interesting sounds" guitar for quirky stuff, it not a "great sounding" guitar.
 I never use it live because it goes out of tune too quickly, so this is a studio only guitar.
 It is pretty much all original as far as I know.

 This is my dream guitar and the one I play most often these days.
 I've been after one for many years and I finally bit the bullet, sold a kidney and bought it in 2011!
 After a re-fret and Pleck set up at CCGX it's playing and sounding amazing.
 It's everything I want in a guitar, I love the sound, it's pretty much my voice and I don't need more Telecasters than this one!

 1967 Gibson EB3 Bass (Cherry)

 I'd been on the hunt for near a year for the right bass and then this one came by... well actually it's one of the very rare times I've bought a guitar on ebay without trying it, but I've played a few and will get it set up how I like when it gets here!